How to create a subdomain manually?

 -

-A subdomain, just like a website in the root, needs an index file to display as the default page.
-At one.com, creating a folder containing a website with an index file automatically turns it into a subdomain.
+A subdomain, like your main website (root), needs an index file to show a default page.
+For domains that haven't been migrated yet at one.com, creating a folder with a website and an index file will automatically turn it into a subdomain.

 Step 1 - Open File Manager